ufs-community/ufs-srweather-app/docs/UsersGuide/source/BuildingRunningTesting/RunSRW.rst

    * - verify_ens.yaml
      - Perform ensemble vx

 The ``verify_*.yaml`` files include the definitions of several common verification tasks by default.
-The tasks in each file are independent of each other, so users may want to turn some off depending on the needs of their experiment.
-Note that the ENSGRID and ENSPOINT tasks apply only to ensemble model verification.
 Individual verification tasks appear in :numref:`Table %s <VXWorkflowTasksTable>`.

-..
-COMMENT: Check task names (still ENSGRID and ENSPOINT?)
+The tasks in the ``verify_*.yaml`` files are independent of each other, so users may want to turn some off depending on the needs of their experiment.
 To turn off a task, simply include its entry from ``verify_*.yaml`` as an empty YAML entry in ``config.yaml``.
 For example, to turn off PointStat tasks:

 .. code-block:: console